-To start TCPCapture, first open a Finder window so that you can navigate through the folders of files stored on your computer.
+To start, you need to open a Finder window on your desktop so that you can navigate your way through the folders of files stored on your computer.
 The easiest way to do this is to double-click on the icon labeled "Macintosh HD" near the top right corner of your screen.
-Alternatively, click once on the icon for the Finder in the dock.
-(It is always the leftmost icon in the dock.)
+If you can't see this icon, your best option is to click once on the icon for the Finder in the dock (it looks like a smiling face and is always the leftmost icon in the dock).

 In the left column of the Finder window there is an icon labeled "Applications."
-Click on this icon once to display the contents of the Applications folder.
-Find the icon for the "Utilities" folder and doubleclick to display the contents of the Utilities folder.
+Click on this icon once to display the contents of the Applications folder in your Finder window.
+Find the icon for the "Utilities" folder that now appears within the window and double-click to display the contents of the Utilities folder.
 Within this folder, find the icon for TCPCapture and double-click on it to start the program.

-Immediately after you launch TCPCapture an odd looking window containing some messages about your last login will appear.
-Ignore this (Once the actual program is running you can close this window by clicking once in the red circle in its upper left corner).
+Immediately after you launch TCPCapture an odd looking window containing some messages that talk about your last login will appear.
+Ignore this (In fact, once the actual program is running you might want to close this window by clicking once in the red circle in its upper left corner).